- To discover and develop novel malaria compounds that target both liver stage and blood stage infections.

 - To counter first signs of resistance to ACTs.

 Malaria is one of the most widespread infectious diseases, and claims the lives of an estimated 627,000 people a year, most of them in sub-Saharan Africa.
 A child dies of malaria every 60 seconds in Africa.
 Almost half the world’s population (3.4 billion) is at risk of contracting malaria.
 Children and pregnant women are among the most vulnerable.
 Drug resistance to most common antimalarials is increasing.

 Two major malaria-causing organisms are Plasmodium falciparum and Plasmodium vivax.

-NITD and its partners are developing a one-dose cure for Plasmodium falciparum, and a curative modality for Plasmodium vivax.
-Two compounds resulting from these drug discovery efforts are currently in clinical trials, NITD609 (Phase IIa) and GNF156 (Phase I).
+The NITD and its partners are developing a potential one-dose cure for Plasmodium falciparum, and a curative modality for Plasmodium vivax.
+Two compounds resulting from these drug discovery efforts are currently in Phase II clinical trials, KAE609 and KAF156.

 Summary of impact and forward looking information

 In 2012, KAE609 (spiroindolone) successfully passed the Proof of Concept (PoC) study.
 About 20 patients infected by the two main malaria-causing parasites took part in the PoC study conducted in Bangkok and Mae Sot near the Thailand/Burma border where first signs of resistance to current therapies had been reported.
 In just five years, this compound has moved into Phase 2 clinical trials.

 KAF156 is a second new dual-acting class of antimalarial compounds – called imidazolopiperazines – that act on both blood and liver infections.
 The compound successfully passed the PoC in 2013 and has moved into Phase 2 clinical trials.